cs10/fa25/_projects/project4.md

     - Information on Mmake-up presentations is provided below.

 - [Comments + Peer Feedback](https://www.gradescope.com/courses/1098053/assignments/6577075) Due: **Friday, 11/7 at 11:59 PM PT** on Gradescope
+    - Be sure to upload the comments to [Ed Discussion, linked here](https://edstem.org/us/courses/83126/discussion/7236195)

 > Any important updates or clarifications will be made here.

 ## Content